-- Factor advances up to 85% (this varies) of the receivable.
+- The factor advances up to 85% (this amount varies) of the receivable.

 - Your client pays after 30 to 60 days.

-- Factor rebates the remaining 15%, less the fee.
+- The factor rebates the remaining 15%, less the fee.

 The advance rates vary based on the industry risk.
 Most industries get an advance of 80% to 85%.

-Advances are determined by your industry and transaction risk level.
+Your industry and transaction risk level determine the size of factoring advances.
 Here are some industry figures:

 - General: 70% to 85%

 - Staffing: 90% to 92%

 - Construction: 70% to 75%